 In order to demonstrate the ability of our framework to express useful, performant schedules, we implemented a trusted lowering from ATL into C to be able to produce runnable code (which will turn out to have competitive performance).
-In this section, we present the stages of the lowering process and the rules for code generation.
+In this section we detail the trusted lowering process of ATL into C used for benchmarking purposes.
+This lowering process includes a normalization process that is driven by the same proof-rewriting framework as the optimization rewrites and includes a set of verified normalization rewrites.
+Normalized ATL programs are then compiled following a continuation-passing style to generate C code.